NREL/ReEDS-2.0/README.md

 > Run model?
 (0=no / 1=yes, default 1): 1

-9. Finally, choose to compile an R Markdown html file after model completion, with sophisticated visualizations comparing your model results across several temporal and geospatial plots.
-This requires a proper installation of R available in the system path, along with the 'pacman' R package installed.

-> Generate R Markdown for visualization after scenario run?
-(0=no / 1=yes, default 1): 1

-10. Once all responses are received, the batching program will execute the scenario(s) specified.
+9. Once all responses are received, the batching program will execute the scenario(s) specified.
 Each scenario selected to run now has a folder in &quotE_Outputs/runs/&quot; containing two .bat files:
 	* &quot;compile_{runname}_{scenarioname}.bat&quot;
 	* &quot;run_{runname}_{scenarioname}.bat&quot;